 Recessive but Not Rare

-Though the brindle coat is caused by a recessive gene, it's not rare.
-The United Kennel Club recognizes a brindle coat in a pit bull, but it does not recognize a merle coat, which is not natural to the pit bull.
+Though the brindle coat is caused by a recessive gene (and some complicated genetic science,) it's not rare.
+The United Kennel Club recognizes a brindle coat in a pit bull, but it does not recognize a merle, or splotchy coat, which is not natural to the pit bull.
 It takes a dominant allele to produce a merle coat, and pit bulls only have recessive alleles for merle.
 A pit bull with a merle coat would be the result of crossbreeding with a breed that carries the rare merle gene.
 Though a red or blue nose on a brindle pit bull may make him all the more handsome, it doesn't make him rare.
 Sometimes, when the genetics are just right and the genes come together on the E locus, he'll sport a black mask with his brindle.

 One important fact to understand about the pit bull is that he is not his history.
 Traditionally the breed was used violently, for fighting and taking down large game, leading to the pit bull's current reputation as an aggressive dog.
 On the contrary, an American pit bull is an affectionate dog who loves to be around people.
 His prey drive may make him dangerous to small animals including pets; however, he tends to get along with full-size people, making him a poor watchdog.
 He has a high energy level, thriving when he gets between 30 and 45 minutes of vigorous exercise a day, and he responds well to positive training.

 Pit bulls are generally healthy dogs who can be prone to cataracts, allergies and chronic hip dysplasia.
 They enjoy life spans of around 12 years, and with training they will make loyal, lifelong companions.